Equatorial orbits and imaging of hairy cubic Galileon black holes: Introduction

 The plan of the article is as follows.
-Useful general results on equatorial geodesics in quasi-isotropic coordinates are summarized in section~\ref{section_geod_QI}.
-Based on this, properties of timelike circular geodesics and photon rings (location, stability, deviation from Kerr spacetime) are studied in the static, spherically symmetric case in section~\ref{section_geod_stat}, and the rotating case in section~\ref{section_geod_rot}.
-This provides information to compute images of an accretion disk orbiting the black holes, as exposed in section~\ref{section_im_num}.
+The properties of the equatorial timelike circular geodesics and photon rings (location, stability, deviation from Kerr spacetime) are studied in the static, spherically symmetric case in section~\ref{section_geod_stat}, and the rotating case in section~\ref{section_geod_rot}.
+This leads to to compute the images of an accretion disk orbiting the static, spherically symmetric black holes in section~\ref{section_im_rot}, and the rotating black holes in section~\ref{section_im_rot}.
+Notations and general results on equatorial geodesics in quasi-isotropic coordinates are summarized in appendix~\ref{appdx_geod_QI}.